EvanZ/basketworld/readmes/axial_vs_offset_coordinates.md

 ### How the Conversion Math Works

 To get the best of both worlds, we need to convert between the two systems.
 Here's how the functions in our code work.
-We are using a "pointy-topped" layout, and our offset system is "odd-q" (meaning odd-numbered columns are shifted down).
+We are using a **pointy-topped** layout, and our offset system is **odd-r** (meaning odd-numbered rows are shifted to the right).

 #### `_offset_to_axial(col, row)`